 Shrinking Nodules – A Success Story

-I’d like to share the success story of a client who was able to reverse her nodules with nutrition, supplements and treating Blastocystis hominis.
+I’d like to share the success story of a client who was able to reverse her nodules with nutrition, supplements, and treating a Blastocystis hominis gut infection.
 Her thyroid antibodies are also now in the remission range (she is not taking any thyroid medications).
-This 60 year old woman with asthma, Hashimoto’s and past exposure to Chernobyl had consecutive ultrasounds on an annual basis to monitor her thyroid nodule.
+This 60-year-old woman with asthma, Hashimoto’s and past exposure to Chernobyl had consecutive ultrasounds on an annual basis to monitor her thyroid nodule.
 As of 2018, this person still does not have any nodules on her thyroid ultrasound.
-She did, however, have a flare in asthma and thyroid antibodies in 2017 after having dairy.
+She did, however, have a flare of asthma and thyroid antibodies in 2017 after having dairy.
 As a side note, I think the significant dairy reactivity may be due to the Chernobyl exposure and the radioactive toxins concentrated in the milk from cows in Eastern Europe.
 My theory is that this exposure made people highly sensitized to dairy proteins.